Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Search for decays at the HL-LHC

 \subsection{Flavon decays}

-We now present the behavior of the branching ratios of the main Flavon decay channels, which were obtained via our own code that implements the analytical expressions for the corresponding decay widths \cite{Arroyo-Urena:2018mvl}.
-A cross-check was done by comparing our results with those obtained via CalcHEP, in which we implemented the corresponding Feynman rules via the LanHEP package.
-In Fig. \ref{BAXX} we show the branching ratios of the decays of the $CP$-odd Flavon as functions of $m_{A_F}$ for the parameter values of Table \ref{TablaParametros}, in the scenario with $u=1$ TeV and $\tilde{Z}_{tc}=0.3$.
-As the $CP$-odd Flavon does not couple to gauge bosons at the tree-level, its dominant decay modes are $A_F\to tt$, $A_F\to tc$, and $A_F\to bb$, with a branching ratio at the $\mathcal{O}(0.1)$ level, whereas the branching ratio for the decay $A_H\to \tau\mu$ is one order of magnitude below.
-Other decay channels such as $A_F\to \gamma\gamma$, $A_F\to Z\gamma$ and $A_F\to \mu\mu$ are considerably suppressed.
+We now present the behavior of the branching ratios of the main Flavon decay channels, which were obtained via our own \texttt{Mathematica} package so-called \texttt{SpaceMath} \cite{Arroyo-Urena:2020qup}, that implements the analytical expressions for the corresponding decay widths.
+A cross-check was done by comparing our results with those obtained via \texttt{CalcHEP} \cite{Belyaev:2012qa}, in which we implemented the corresponding Feynman rules via the \texttt{LanHEP} package \cite{Semenov:2014rea}.
+In Fig. \ref{BAXX} we show the branching ratios of the $CP$-odd Flavon $A_F$ as functions of its mass $m_{A_F}$; we use the parameter values of Table \ref{TablaParametros}.
+As $A_F$ does not couple to gauge bosons at tree-level, its dominant decay modes are $A_F\to t\bar{t}$, $A_F\to \tau^-\mu^+$, and $A_F\to t\bar{c}$, with a branching ratio at the $\mathcal{O}(0.1)$ level for masses of the Flavon $A_F$ in the $200\leq m_{A_F}\leq 1000$ GeV.
+Other interesting channels such as $A_F\to gg$ and $A_F\to b\bar{b}$ search a branching ratio of $\mathcal{O}(10^{-3})-\mathcal{O}(10^{-2})$.